george-hawkins/micropython-notes/getting-started.md

     $ esptool.py --port $PORT erase_flash
     $ esptool.py --port $PORT write_flash -z 0x1000 $FIRMWARE

+Adjust the `PORT` and `FIRMWARE` values to match the port for your system and the firmware you downloaded.

-Note: many examples includes the the argument `--chip esp32`, however `esptool.py` now automatically detects the chip version.
+Note: many examples includes the additional argument `--chip esp32`, however `esptool.py` now automatically detects the chip version.

 Working with the REPL
 ---------------------